Skip links and keyboard navigation

 Advice for records managers

-- somewhere that is easily accessible whether the information is digital or physical form
+• somewhere that is easily accessible whether they are in a digital or physical form

-The approach and tools that you and your agency use will vary depending on your business systems and processes – and that's okay.
+The approach and tools that you and your public authority use will vary depending on your business systems and processes – and that's okay.

-The key requirement for all agencies is that the information is easily accessed.
+The key requirement for all public authorities is that the information is easily accessed.

 Sam is working on Project X and provides two options to proceed.
 They email their manager with the options to seek a decision and approval to proceed.